xencura/kagera/README.md

 ![Transition Model](https://github.com/merlijn/kagera/raw/master/docs/Kagera%20-%20Transition%20model.jpg)

-Where:
+Input:
 * `M` is the in-adjacent marking of the transition.
-* `M'` is the out-adjacent marking of the transition.
 * `S` is the type of state the transition closes over, `Unit` indicates no state.
 * `I` Is the type of input the transition requires (provided from outside the proces), `Unit` indicates case no input is required.

+Output:
+* `M'` is the out-adjacent marking of the transition.
 * `E` Is the type of event or output the transition emits.  `Unit` indicates no event / output.

-These types are used with 2 functions:
+The transition's behaviour is defined by 2 functions

 1. `(M, I, S) => (M', E)`
    A function producing the out-adjacent marking and event from in-adjancent marking, state and input.